harry7557558/harry7557558/esc102-portfolio-handbook/docs/about-me.md

 # Position Statement

 I am an engineering student with a strong skill and enthuasiasm in programming.
 I am experienced in computer graphics and numerical algorithms through 5 years of indepedent experimenting and exploration.
-My biggest strength is my strong intuition and learning skills.
-While I often think solutions from a programming perspective and can easily concentrate on my passion activities, I frequently reflect on the causes behind outcomes and seek improvement.
+I consider my biggest strength to be my strong intuition and learning skills.
+While I often think from a programming perspective and can easily concentrate on my passion activities, I frequently reflect on the causes behind outcomes and seek improvement.

 <br/>